 Beginning at Purdue in 1985, Vasant was there for two years with a teaching assistantship.
 He worked with faculty who had studied under Aaron Siskind and Harry Callahan, who were part of Chicago's New Bauhaus.
 Here, Vasant gained excellent teaching experience, as well as having two years of total immersion in photography, art history, and criticism.
 From Lafayette, he was able to make frequent trips to museums in Chicago and to nearby universities and their photo departments.

 Upon completion of his master's degree, Vasant moved to New York, where he worked as a photo researcher at SYGMA, a news stock photo agency.
 This provided wonderful experience, locating and sending images at the request and based on the criteria of Time, Newsweek, and other such publications.
-But, it soon became repetitive and uninteresting.
+But the work soon became repetitive and uninteresting.
 Vasant then took up a position with FPG, another stock photo agency, where the requests were more conceptual in nature.
-But he was asked to returned to Purdue to teach as a sabbatical replacement.
+But he was asked to return to Purdue to teach as a sabbatical replacement.

 Upon completion of his temporary position at Purdue, Vasant moved to Baltimore, Maryland, and began to teach photography through the extension program at the Maryland Institute, College of Art (MICA).
 Once he joined the faculty in the photography department, his distinguished and promising career as a professor and artist really began.
-He had gallery representation and showed exhibiting in group and solo shows within the United States and abroad.
-A committed teacher and professor, respected by both his students and his colleagues, Vasant attended many conferences nationally and globally, addressing educators on culture and its relationship to photography, among other topics.
+He had gallery representation and exhibited in group and solo shows in the United States and abroad.
+A committed teacher and professor, respected by both his students and his colleagues, Vasant attended many conferences nationally and globally, addressing educators on culture and its relationship to photography, as well as other topics.

-The success he found in business made it possible for the establishment of the MurthyNAYAK Foundation.
-Through it, Vasant returned to working in communications media, making short films, websites, publications, and more for NGOs in India and nonprofit organizations in the United States, working for social change.
+Once financial success in business enabled the establishment of the MurthyNAYAK Foundation, Vasant returned to working in communications media, making short films, websites, publications, and more for NGOs in India and nonprofit organizations in the United States, working for social change.
 These projects are offered through grants from the MurthyNAYAK Foundation, to organizations whose goals are in line with its mission.
 Vasant has also funded numerous photography related projects in the US and India, and is currently working on an online resource on Indian photography to launch in 2020.